mashuq0068/contact-management-client/README.md

 ## Introduction

-Welcome to the Contact Hub!(contact management application).
+Welcome to the Contact Hub (contact management application).
 I want to introduce Contact Hub as your contact management application.
-This platform provide services to users to  manage their contacts through a user-friendly interface.
-Whether you're looking to add new contacts, you can use these application.
+This platform provides services to users to manage their contacts through a user-friendly interface.
+Whether you're looking to add new contacts, you can use this application.
 Explore the simplicity of contact management with Contact Hub!

 ## Features

-## Home Page
+### Home Page
 - A navigation bar
 - A Banner
 - A footer

 ### Navigation Bar
 - A logo added
-- Three navLinks added - Home , Add Contacts(button) , AllContacts(button)
+- Three navLinks added - Home, Add Contacts (button), All Contacts (button)

 ### Add Contacts Page
 - Taking these input from users: